gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 2. Tests become brittle.
 The more you mock, the more internals of the SUT are leaked.
-Changing the internals, even without changing the behaviour of the SUT, could make the test fail which contracts the principle of enduring tests.
+Changing the internals, even without changing the behaviour of the SUT, could make the test fail which contradicts the principle of enduring tests.

 3. A need of too many mocks could be an indicator of bad design.
 Most probably the SUT has too many dependencies and responsibilities and